rieck/siggi/README.md

 The graph is represented by a bag of elementary cycles, that is, cycles that do not contain a node twice.
 The extracted cycles are rotated, such that the smallest label is in front.
+This mode uses the function `simple_cycles` from `networkx` which can be very slow on large graphs with several cycles.

        A --> B --> B --> C:  1